tarosky/http2-server-push-preload/README.md

 ## Verifying with a Command-Line Client (nghttp)

-In the output, you can see the `PUSH_PROMISE` that were pushed by the server.
+You can see the `PUSH_PROMISE` that were pushed by the server with the `nghttp` command like following.

 ```
 $ nghttp -nv https://example.com/ | grep PUSH_PROMISE